 Similar to all tents of this shape and size, there may be some difficulty in folding the tent.
 Take the time to watch the video and practice before heading to the beach.

-For anyone looking for a tent to fit 3-4 people, WolfWise makes the AquaBreeze A20 which is an almost identical tent that’s larger at a diameter of 24 inches folded and 4.96 pounds.
+For anyone looking for a large beach tent to fit 3-4 people, WolfWise makes the AquaBreeze A20 which is an almost identical tent that’s larger at a diameter of 24 inches folded and 4.96 pounds.
 It also has a internal pockets to organize your beach essentials and a hook at the top for a portable fan or lights.

 This beach shade for baby has an extended floor in the front and 3 large mesh windows for 360 ventilation.
 The Gorich Baby UV sun tent also comes with attached sand bags and stakes for those windy days.